BurakGun/Devops/README.md

 ---

-## 9. Advanced Networking: Egress & CNI
+## 9. Advanced Networking: Egress & Container Network Interface (CNI)

 ### Egress
 Traffic flowing **outwards** from a Pod to external destinations (APIs, DBs).

 ### CNI (Container Network Interface)
-Standard for configuring network interfaces in containers.
+Kubernetes CNI (Container Network Interface) is a standard used to create and manage container networks.
+It configures network connectivity throughout the container lifecycle and enables Pods to communicate with each other and the outside world.

 ---